sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_materialization/administration_materialization.md

  <ul>
       <li>It allows you to materialize any workbook element (table, visualization, pivot) that can be used as a data source for another element.</li>
       <li>Workbook materialization offers a smarter refresh when published.
 Publishing a document only refreshes the materialization if necessary.
 For example, if the materialized element hasn't changed, materialization doesn't run.
 Datasets always refresh the materialization on publish.
-This matters when the dataset is very large, in terms of compute cost.</li>
+This matters when the dataset is very large, in terms of warehouse cost.</li>
       <li>It offers support for different levels of reference.
 Grouping levels can be independently materialized.
 Datasets only materialize at one grouping level.</li>
       <li>Materializations are used when viewing and editing a workbook.
 Datasets don't use the materialization in edit mode.</li>
-      <li>It pushes status changes.
-The workbook viewer is notified of Materialization activity in a new "alerts" center (to be integrated with in-app notifications) and toasts.</li>
+      <li>The workbook viewer is notified of Materialization activity in a new "alerts" center (to be integrated with in-app notifications) and toasts.</li>
 </ul>

 The easiest way to demonstrate this is to use a Sigma Template as our "Workbook".